 - Charlotte's Web: A Flashlight Readers Online Activity

 - Charlotte's Web by E. B. White

-- Variety of multi-framed comic strips (from the comics section of a local paper or websites such as Peanuts or GoComics), either hard copies for students or scans for projecting
+- Variety of multi-framed comic strips to hand out or project from the comics section of a local newspaper or a website such as PEANUTS or GoComics

-- Bookmark Flashlight Readers: Charlotte's Web on the computers students will use.
+- Bookmark the Flashlight Readers: Charlotte's Web online activity on the computers students will use.

-- Optional: Scan several comic strips to file on your class computer and display for the class.
+- Optional: Prepare several comic strips on your class computer to display for the class.